Email servers tend to be very picky when deciding on which emails to deliver.

 Once your IP is warmed up, you’re ready to start your outreach campaign.

-I would highly recommend that you try to balance your campaigns, spread them onto several days or even weeks for much bigger volumes.
-Sending out too much at once may get you suspended by your ESP even if your IP is really, really warm.
+I would highly recommend that you try to balance your campaigns and spread them out over several days or even weeks.
+Sending out too much at once may get you suspended by your ESP, even if your IP is really, really warm.

-Outreach campaigns inevitably create spikes.
+Why?
+Because outreach campaigns inevitably create spikes.
 You will have quiet days with no emails and days with hundreds of them.
-What’s more, many of your emails will likely be ignored due to the nature of outreach, maybe manually put in spam, archived.
+What’s more, many of your emails will likely be ignored due to the nature of outreach, maybe manually put in spam, or archived.
 This doesn’t help your reputation much.

-You can employ a warmup tool to send and engage with your emails at all times.
+You can use an email warmup tool to send and engage with your emails at all times.
 You can also do it manually as you did before.
 Even 20-30 emails a day will make a difference.
 Let me show you an example.

 Let’s say you’ve warmed up an email address and started sending cold email campaigns.
 Many say that Mondays and Fridays are bad for sending, and weekends are out of the question.
 That leaves you with three days in a week to send 600 emails.
 From your experience, you expect a 3% reply rate.

 Example schedule and results:

 - Saturday - 0 emails